DevAmaruk/DevAmaruk/README.md

 - 🎮 I love video games, especially story-driven games like The Legend of Zelda.
 - 🎲 I'm a big fan of board games.
 - 🖥️ When I'm not coding or designing, you can find me exploring new worlds in games or creating my own.

-## 🎨 ASCII Art

-Here's a little something for fellow gamers: